instantiations/tonel-demos-vast/README.md

 ## Demos

 Under [source](source/) there are some apps that were written with the whole purpose of demoing.
 These apps where written in VA Smalltalk, exported with Tonel and then pushed to this git repository.
+In addition, under the directory [envy](assets/envy/)  you can find the original exported apps as `.dat` files.
+That way, you can import the original apps in VA and see how they look like.

 ### Demo for importing in VA

+`TonelExampleApp` has subapps, config expressions, prerequisites, shadow subapps, private methods, multi categorized methods, and all VA specific features.
+This app is intended to be imported only in VA Smalltalk, yet not loosing any if the information that was originally in the VA applications.

 ### Demo for importing in Pharo

+`TonelExampleForPharoApp` doesn't have any VA subapps and it is expected to be imported in Pharo using [Iceberg](https://github.com/pharo-vcs/iceberg) without issues.
+The only condition is that you have to manually create a dummy class `Application` and `SubApplication` loading the code.